tusharnankani/Swadeshi/README.md

 - The solution should enable farmers to create independent accounts and interact with dealers to avail the best profits and deals.

 ## Tech Stack
+- Frontend
+	- HTML5
+	- CSS3
-- Pure HTML5, CSS3 and JavaScript for the frontend.
+	- Vanilla JavaScript

+- Backend
-- Node.js + Express.js for endpoints and serving static files.
+	- Node.js (Express.js)

+- Database
-- MongoDB for the database.
+	- MongoDB

 ## Logo
 * The *wheat* represents *farmer's pride*, and green around the wheat represents the *indian fields.*